JSTOR-Labs/plant-humanities/docs/cinnamon.md

 ### A global history

 Cinnamon already had a global history long before any European ever saw the 'true' cinnamon (_Cinnamomum verum_ J.Presl) growing on Sri Lanka.
 And here immediately lies the key to understanding the history of cinnamon: most of cinnamon's history is about a plant-based product carrying that name, not about any particular plant species like the one mentioned above.
 This is a vital observation, because a lot of confusion about cinnamon emanates from the incorrect equation of _names_ with _plants_.
 To be more precise: in the Latin west it has long been assumed that the plants _cinnamomum_ (κιννάμωμον in Greek) and _cassia_ (κασία), that were described by ancient authorities, were the same plants as the ones with those names that were found in the East Indies in the sixteenth century.
-A recent revision of archaeological, historical, linguistic and botanical evidence, however, has suggested that the cinnamon of ancient history was probably the Eat-African species _Cassia abbreviata_ Oliv., which is not related to the genus _Cinnamomum_ at all.
+A recent revision of archaeological, historical, linguistic and botanical evidence, however, has suggested that the cinnamon of ancient history was probably the East-African species _Cassia abbreviata_ Oliv., which is not related to the genus _Cinnamomum_ at all.

+How could such confusion last so long?

 ### An ongoing challenge
 About current developments in botany and medicine to make sense of cinnamon.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjE5Njc1ODgsLTEyMDE1NjEyMTMsMT
-AzNDY4MzMyNCwtMTAxMTE4Mjk2NiwtMjEzNTcwMjIyMCwtNzc2
-NTgwNDIzLDc4NTc5MzQ0MiwxNzMwMjExNDU2LDcxNzczMDY4My
-wtMzU3NzA5MjAxLDE3NjE5MTg3MjUsLTEyMjQ4MTc0NDQsLTEw
-NjU0OTM3MzQsNDgyNjI3NzI4LDIwODkzMzc1NDgsLTc5MDI0ND
-M1MV19
+eyJoaXN0b3J5IjpbNzg2Njg5MDkyLC0xMjAxNTYxMjEzLDEwMz
+Q2ODMzMjQsLTEwMTExODI5NjYsLTIxMzU3MDIyMjAsLTc3NjU4
+MDQyMyw3ODU3OTM0NDIsMTczMDIxMTQ1Niw3MTc3MzA2ODMsLT
+M1NzcwOTIwMSwxNzYxOTE4NzI1LC0xMjI0ODE3NDQ0LC0xMDY1
+NDkzNzM0LDQ4MjYyNzcyOCwyMDg5MzM3NTQ4LC03OTAyNDQzNT
+FdfQ==
 -->